-- Every diet should be unique to the person, but should complement their family and lifestyle.
+- Every diet should be unique to the person, but should complement your family and lifestyle.

-- Though we do have a limited amount of top quality nutritional supplements, we don't focus on selling expensive products that you don't need.
+- Though we may recommend some top quality nutritional supplements, we don't focus on selling expensive products that you don't need.

 - We focus on prevention and wellness.
 We don't do medical food treatments.
 For that you would see a dietitian.